 Suggest a meeting so you can further discuss the opportunity.
 This shows that you’re ready to take the next step, and it gives you a chance to learn more about the company and position.

-With this, you’ll show your interest and give yourself a better chance of being considered for the role.
+With these steps, you’ll show your interest and give yourself a better chance of being considered for the role.

 Get your dream job with LinkedIn today